 If you are using running as a form of cardio, bodyweight squats could be a great alternative.
-Sure, you can’t do them for hours but they are easy enough to soon become a form of cardio.
-Since the squat is not really a ballistic exercise, it’s much kinder to the knees.
-Make sure that your learn proper technique before attempting this exercise.
-There are many free tutorials on YouTube that will teach you how to squat.
-Keep it simple.
+Sure, you can’t do them for hours, but they are easy enough to serve as cardio.
+Since the squat is not a ballistic exercise, it’s much kinder to the knees.

 3.Riding a bike (low impact cardio)

-Similar to the kettlebell swing the deadlift is knee friendly.
-The range of motion at the knee joint is quite small unlike the squat.
-Deadlifts rarely cause knee injuries, unless you drop the bar on your knees.
+Similar to the kettlebell swing, the deadlift is knee-friendly.
+The range of motion at the knee joint is short in comparison to the squat.
+Deadlifts rarely cause knee injuries, provided that you don’t drop the bar on your knee caps.

 5. Sled pulling

-You don’t need to buy expensive sled.
+You don’t need to buy expensive sleds.
 Just make your own for the fraction of the price.